arcamurat/arcamurat/README.md

 ### Hi there 👋
-    I am currently a student at the Department of Computer Science in Bilkent University.
+    I am currently a freshman at the Department of Computer Science at Bilkent University.

 <!--
 **arcamurat/arcamurat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.